marcbrandao/wiki-gdp/README.md

         # Kuwait: no compatible table for IMF data
         # Slovakia: no compatible table for IMF data
         # Cuba: no tables at all in the page
-        # Kenya: no compatible table for IMF data
+        # Kenya: no compatible table for IMF data - data only available for each 5 years (2010, 2015, 2020...)
-        # Oman: data only available for each 5 years (2010, 2015, 2020...)
+        # Oman: no compatible table for IMF data - data only available for each 5 years (2010, 2015, 2020...)

     # List of Countries:
         # https://en.wikipedia.org/wiki/List_of_countries_by_GDP_(nominal)